Ifechukwudaniel/Oracles/Inbound-Oracles/Push/README.md

 yarn start
 ```

-Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the contract component or the example ui in the frontend.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend in `packages/nextjs/pages`
-- Edit your deployment scripts in `packages/hardhat/deploy`

-5. On the fourth terminal run the Oracle update script :
+5. On the fourth terminal run the Simulation of nodes updating the prices of different Token :

 ```
 yarn start